elvis-wenhao-wu/matplotlib-ladder/matplotlib.md

 * `add_artist` & other *add_...* methods (more refined control)
     * Artists are first created and added to `Axes` or `Figure`, e.g. `circle = mpatches.Circle(...); ax.add_artist(circle)` <br/>

     The general method is `add_artist` (without adjusting the data limit after addition).
-Other dedicated methods will be primitive-oriented (e.g. `add_line`) or container-oriented (e.g. `add_collection`).
-Normally primitive-oriented methods will not adjust the data limit after addition but container-oriented methods will have this option.
+Other dedicated methods will be primitive-oriented (e.g. `add_line`) or collection-oriented (e.g. `add_collection`).
+Normally primitive-oriented methods will not adjust the data limit after addition but collection-oriented methods will have this option.

 * Axes plotting methods e.g. `Axes.plot`, `Axes.bar`